Weizza: Weizza orders

 Among these, the Than and In are considered the most powerful.
 The Pyada Weizza, or Mercury Wizards, also study alchemy in order to produce gold and silver from more common metals.
-The Than Weizzas are considered by their followers as masters of not only their subject, but also as medical advisors.
+The Than weizza are considered by their followers as masters of not only their subject, but also as medical advisors.

 Purported abilities

-Among their powers, weizzas possess the ability to see past lives, see and hear things that are far away, read minds, teleport, dive into the earth, walk on water, and be in multiple places simultaneously.
-Powerful practitioners of the weizzas’ way are purported to live for centuries, even choosing the time of their next reincarnation.
+Among their powers, weizza possess the ability to see past lives, see and hear things that are far away, read minds, teleport, dive into the earth, walk on water, and be in multiple places simultaneously.
+Powerful practitioners of the weizza’s way are purported to live for centuries, even choosing the time of their next reincarnation.
 The In Weizza, who work with cabalistic squares, use one's birth date and time to create powerful charms and spells.
 In The Burman, Sir J. George Scott described some squares and charms so powerful that they could set a house ablaze.
 Others, engraved in stone and embedded in one's skin, would prevent drowning.
 Merely scratching an in in a house or tree could cause lightning to strike it.

 Tools of the trade

 Weizza grimoires

-Two traditional manuscripts contain rudimentary guidelines on the practices of weizzas: the Bedin and the Deittôn.
-The latter is a book on astrology and cabalistic science.
-Containing just basic principles of the art of weizzas, the teachings in these texts are often surpassed by the weizza’s own individual study and personal advancement.
+Two traditional manuscripts contain rudimentary guidelines on the practices of weizza: the Bedin (ဗေဒင်) and the Deittôn (ဒိတ္တုန်).
+The latter is a book on astrology and metaphysics.
+Containing just basic principles of the art of weizza, the teachings in these texts are often surpassed by the weizza's own individual study and personal advancement.
 However, these books were once complete, many having been burned by religious zealots in the time of the last Buddha.
 The remains were spared from the fire by Devadatta, the cousin of Shin Gautama.
 Devadatta was always plotting against Shin Gautama, so he saved portions of the old science.
 Thus, this style of learning is looked upon with suspicion by many religious folk.

 Medical remedies

 Weizza prescriptions may be composed of chili powder, cloves, and ginger for fevers to earth-oil infused with seeds, bark, leaves, flowers, roots, and minerals.
-Weizzas are specially adept with pills and powders, which are carried in bright red phials made of heavily scented bamboo.
+Weizza are specially adept with pills and powders, which are carried in bright red phials made of heavily scented bamboo.
 These ingredients are gathered with attention to the phases of the moon and placement of the constellations.
 Another potent ingredient in the weizza's cabinet is meteoric stones, which can be gathered within three days of lightning striking a piece of earth and are used as ophthalmic medicine.
-Weizzas seldom use liquids in their practice of medicine.
+Weizza seldom use liquids in their practice of medicine.